Prison Legal News:

 Court orders have forced Alabama to reduce the number of prisoners in its county jails and send half of its prison population to two other states.
 Until recently the Alabama Department of Corrections (DOC) had crammed 28,000 prisoners into cell-space designed to hold half that many.

 By the end of 2002, more than 6.7 million adults were incarcerated, on probation, or parole.
 This amounts to 3.1% of all adults in the United States, or about 1 in every 32 U.S. adults under correctional supervision.
-This is according to an August 2003 report released ...
+This is according to an August 2003 report released by the Bureau ...

 DNA evidence and a powerful will to fight helped former federal Texas prisoner Marilyn Shirley win a sexual assault conAviction and a $4 million civil decision against a guard who raped her while she was being held in the Carswell federal prison camp in Fort Worth, Texas.